ibm-cloud-docs/vmwaresolutions/vmonic/eos-vsphere67.md

 # End of Support for vSphere 6.7 instance deployments
 {: #eos-vsphere67}

 VMware® support for all new VMware vSphere® 6.7 deployments ended on 15 October 2022.
-For IBM-provided licenses, IBM has negotiated an extension to support vSphere 6.7 until 4 November 2022 so that you can complete your migrations.

-Review the documentation for instructions and considerations for upgrading to vSphere 7.
-For more information, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade) or [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).
+For more information about upgrading to vSphere 7, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade) or [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).

 {{site.data.keyword.cloud_notm}} recommends that you migrate rather than upgrade to vSphere 7.
 Migration ensures that you are aligned with current and supported hardware, other {{site.data.keyword.cloud_notm}} features, and the recommended vSphere 7 NSX–T topology, including the use of VMware vSphere Distributed Switches.